 The Combined Boston University-VA Endocrinology, Diabetes and Nutrition fellowship is an ACGME-accredited fellowship program.
 The fellowship program is based at the Boston University Medical Campus, home to both the Boston Medical Center and the Boston University Chobanian and Avedisian School of Medicine.
 Clinical time is spent both at Boston Medical Center and the VA Boston Healthcare System.
 Research may be undertaken at either Boston Medical Center or the Boston VA.
 Fellows spend time in both settings to facilitate learning opportunities with different patient populations and a large pool of faculty members.

+Boston Medical Center (BMC) is a large, urban hospital.
+As the largest safety-net hospital in the region, its mission is to provide “exceptional care without exception.”
 BMC is also home to cutting-edge medical research.
 In 2022, BMC was the 18th largest recipient of funding from the National Institutes of Health among independent U.S. hospitals and received over $82 million in sponsored research funding.

-The faculty provide a broad range of research opportunities with externally supported programs that include nutrition and obesity, diabetes,thyroid, and bone health.
+The faculty provide a broad range of research opportunities with externally supported programs that include diabetes, thyroid, nutrition and obesity, and bone health.

 The Boston University Medical Center Endocrinology, Diabetes and Metabolism fellowship is committed to helping shape the future of both clinical and academic endocrinologists.